Reading time: ( words)

 This is why choosing a Galapagos cruise itinerary that keeps in mind exactly what you want to see (especially when it comes to wildlife!) is so important.
 Are you a bird enthusiast?
 Maybe sea lions are your thing?
 Iguanas?
 Penguins?
 Giant tortoises, perhaps?
 The list goes on and, when you consider the fact that not all of the iconic animals are found on every single island in the archipelago, you have to be sure to pick the Galapagos cruise itinerary that best suits your wildlife interests.

-Many people feel utterly transformed after their visit to the Galapagos and a brief, weeklong stay is enough to make you feel like you’ve experienced something truly unique.
+Many people feel utterly transformed after their visit to the Galapagos and a brief, a weeklong stay is enough to make you feel like you’ve experienced something truly unique.
 However, it’s worth noting that there is no one single way to go about visiting and experiencing all of what the Galapagos Islands have to offer.
 You’d need an entire lifetime to do that!
 And that’s why planning your trip to the Galapagos can sometimes seem like a monumental task.

 But don’t worry!
 Ridding yourself of these doubts and hesitations is as easy as simply choosing how you want to experience the islands.
 It’s as simple as asking yourself: Do I want to travel to more islands in the archipelago aboard an Expedition Vessel or would I rather stay on land at an Expedition Hotel and explore nearby islands from there?
 Each option has its advantages.
 Cruise ships can visit more spots in a convenient amount of time and thus offer more comprehensive itineraries when it comes to thoroughly exploring the archipelago.
-Hotels, on the other hand, allow you to experience the local island life and enjoy the Galapagos at your own pace.
+Hotels allow you to experience the local island life and enjoy the Galapagos at your own pace.
 Two things to keep in mind when deciding between these two is that: A.) Select Expedition Hotels in the Galapagos still offer an adequate number of options for exploring the National Park, and B.) Due to safety regulations, children under the age of four may not be allowed aboard certain expedition vessels.

 Now that you know what you want to see and how you want to experience the Galapagos, you simply need to pick how many days you want to spend in this wonderful paradise.
 First off, keep in mind that the Galapagos has a very special climate, with dry and hot seasons.
 Already know which season you prefer?
 Now you can pick how many days your trip should consist of (we recommend a 5-day itinerary as a minimum).
 It’s highly important to keep in mind that direct flights to the Galapagos take off from only one country in the world (Ecuador) and that flights to/from the Galapagos only depart during the earlier parts of the day.
 That’s why, in order to maximize your time in the archipelago, we always recommend adding a day and a half to your visit to account for the time spent (and lost) getting to and from the archipelago.
 So, if you know what climate you prefer and how long you want your visit to last in the Galapagos, you already know all of the essentials for planning the trip of a lifetime to the Galapagos!